An Intelligent Speed Bump Uses Non-Newtonian Liquid - Slashdot

 Add to it studded winter tires.

 Yes but what use is a non-Newtonian speed bump?
-(Score:1)
+(Score:4, Funny)

+"Non-Newtonian" in this context doesn't mean what you think it does.
+Or maybe you're just making a joke that's not that funny.

+i had an acura integra a couple years ago (it was one of the really old models). it actually got stuck on one of the bigger speed bumps and i had to push the car to get it off. speed bumps are bullshit.

-Well designed speed bumps are better (Score:3)
+Well designed speed bumps are better (Score:5, Interesting)

 These liquid-state speed bumps will never survive real world conditions.
 Solid-state ones, since well designed, work just as well.
 They need to be sufficiently long (> 1.5 m) and have a sinusoidal shape.